oko/oko.github.io/_posts/2015-02-11-local-dns-with-dnsmasq-on-osx.markdown

           flags    : Request A records, Request AAAA records reach    : Reachable,Local Address

 You should now be able to start up a local development server and browse to it at `http://localhost.dev:PORT`.
-Run `python -m SimpleHTTPServer 8080` in your home directory and you should be able to see its contents at [`localhost.dev:8080`](http://localhost.dev:8080)
+For example, run `python -m SimpleHTTPServer 8080` in your home directory and you should be able to see its contents at [`localhost.dev:8080`](http://localhost.dev:8080).